Best holiday rental deals in Boston

 Holiday Home Availability Information in Boston

-This is the climate diagram in Boston.
-In July maximum temperatures go higher than 28°.
+This is the climate diagram for Boston.
+In July, maximum temperatures climb above 28°.
 On the other hand, you could have temperatures dropping under -5° in February.
-The rainiest month is July while the driest month is August.
+The rainiest month is July, while the driest month is August.

 Enjoy Historic New England with a Boston Holiday Letting